PushpChoudhary/MindHaven-Chatbot/README.md

-#  MindHaven – Mental Healthcare Web App
+#  🕊️MindHaven – Mental Healthcare Web App

 **MindHaven**is an AI-powered mental healthcare web application designed to provide **empathetic, private, and accessible emotional support**through conversational AI, mood tracking, and self-care resources.
 Built with modern web technologies and NLP, it serves as a first-level support system for individuals experiencing **emotional distress, especially anxiety and depression**.